- Funding Criteria and Procedures

 The Justice and Reconciliation Fund was established in 2000 by the Residential Schools Steering Committee of The United Church of Canada to assist the church to understand and respond to the legacy of harm and broken relationships that have resulted from the Indian Residential School system.
-The fund supports projects, initiated by Conferences, presbyteries, congregations, outreach/community ministries and education centres, that foster dialogue, reconciliation, and relationship-building between Aboriginal and non-Aboriginal peoples.
+The fund supports projects, initiated by Conferences, presbyteries, congregations, outreach/community ministries and education centres, that foster dialogue, reconciliation, and relationship-building between Indigenous and non-Indigenousl peoples.
 Projects initiated outside the church but that meet the goals of the fund and involve church members as participants are also considered.

 The Justice and Reconciliation Fund is distinct from the Healing Fund, which provides financial support to healing projects initiated in Aboriginal communities by and for former students and their families.
 Projects supported by the Justice and Reconciliation Fund usually do not qualify for Healing Fund support.